NetworkCurator/NetworkCurator.github.io/user/install.md

 ## Installation of a user interface

 In the previous section we configured the server-side software.
 We now have to install a graphical user interface.
-In this tutorial we will install the default interface, which is found in a github repository called `NetworkCurator-ui`.
+In this tutorial we will install the default interface from a github repository called `NetworkCurator-ui`.

 #### 1. Create a directory for the user interface